Physical Therapist Visa Sponsorship Jobs in Minnesota

 Which companies sponsor visas for physical therapists in Minnesota?

 The most active sponsors for physical therapist roles in Minnesota are large integrated health systems.
-Mayo Clinic in Rochester, M Health Fairview and Allina Health in the Twin Cities, and Essentia Health in Duluth have all filed H-1B petitions for PT positions.
+Mayo Clinic in Rochester, M Health Fairview and Allina Health in the Twin Cities, and Essentia Health in Duluth have all filed H-1B visa petitions for PT positions.
 Smaller outpatient clinics and rehabilitation networks sponsor less frequently, though some do engage staffing firms that support visa processing.

 Which visa types are most common for physical therapist roles in Minnesota?